 When you change an object in the Model Explorer, the graphical view of the model is immediately updated with the same change.
 For example, if you rename a table in the Model Explorer, the new table name appears in the Diagram Window and the relevant editors.
-Using the Model Explorer

 Similarly, if you change an object the diagram or in an editor, you immediately see the change in the Model Explorer.